z88dk/z88dk/src/z80asm/README.md

 - Assembling
 - Linking
 - List file
-- replace DEFL by DEFDW, to allow DEFL for variable labels
 - allow EQU as synonym to DEFC
 - finish the split between front-end and back-end;
 - implement an expression parser with a parser generator, to get rid of